DIY Picket Fence Construction: Step-by-Step Guide

 Applying Paint or Stain for Weather Protection

-- Select a paint or stain that matches your aesthetic.
+- Select paint or stain that matches your aesthetic and climate.

-- Consider adding a sealer to enhance durability.
+- Consider a sealer to boost durability and color retention.

-- Schedule periodic maintenance to keep the finish looking fresh.
+- Schedule maintenance checks to refresh the finish as needed.

 Adding Post Caps for Aesthetic Appeal